hires/AMidiJ/README.md

 # AMidiJ

+**Note: I am no longer maintaining this project.
+In general it seems better to use apps on Linux which can directly access MIDI devices via ALSA instead of relying on Jack.**

 AMidiJ can bridge ALSA (or other OS-native) MIDI ports with Jack to provide an easy interface for using native MIDI hardware from Jack applications such as REAPER, Carla and other Jack audio/MIDI applications.